 The Compensation Committee has adopted stock ownership guidelines for both executives and non-employee directors.
 We intend that the guidelines align the interests of our executives and non-employee directors with those of the stockholders and ensure that the executives and directors responsible for overseeing operations have an ongoing financial stake in our success.
 We describe the stock ownership guidelines for our non-employee directors under "Director Compensation."
 The stock ownership guidelines provide that we expect our CEO to attain and maintain an investment level in stock equal to six times his annual base salary.
 We expect the other named executive officers to attain and maintain an investment level equal to three times their annual base salary.
 We expect that each individual attain such investment levels five years from the date a specified ownership level commences.
 If an executive is promoted and as a result has a higher guideline, an additional three years would be provided to reach such higher level.
-If the guidelines are not met within the required time frame, the Compensation program until the guideline is met.
+If the guidelines are not met within the required time frame, the Compensation Committee, at its discretion, may require an executive to hold 100% of the after-tax profit shares acquired through the compensation program until the guideline is met.
 The Compensation Committee evaluates the ownership levels on an annual basis.
 All of our named executive officers have achieved, or are on target to achieve, their respective investment level set forth in the guidelines.
-As mentioned previously, the named executive officers are further subject to a holding requirement after vesting on the Market Share Units granted in fiscal year 2016, and Performance Share Units granted for fiscal year 2018.
+As mentioned previously, the named executive officers are further subject to a holding requirement after vesting on the Market Share Units granted in fiscal year 2016, and Performance Share Units granted for fiscal year 2017, as well as Performance Share Units granted for fiscal year 2018.
 Such holding requirement after vesting is mandatory and in accordance with the terms of the underlying grants agreement.